Unsettling Truths: The Ongoing, Dehumanizing Legacy of the Doctrine of Discovery

 Weekly Book Study with Mark Charles:

-Each Friday Mark live streams a book study going through Unsettling Truths.
-This stream can be viewed on Mark’s Facebook page and YouTube Channel.
-It is also archived on his IGTV.
+Mark live streamed a 14 part book study going through Unsettling Truths.
+These videos can be viewed on Mark’s Facebook page and YouTube Channel.
+They are also archived on his IGTV.